How to extend the lifespan of your rope

 As a climber cutting your rope is the last thing you’ll want to do.
 Climbing rope is commonly damaged at the ends.
 Hence to extend the life span of your role you can cut away the damaged section.
 You’ll need to inspect each end for wear and tear to determine how much to cut.

 After cutting your rope, it is very important to measure the remaining length and tape a label at both ends of the rope to indicate the new length.
-Accidents can happen and had happened before where climbers climbed with a rope that is too short because they had forgotten the rope had been cut.
+Accidents can happen and have happened before where climbers climbed with a rope that is too short because they had forgotten the rope had been cut.

 Cutting and sealing climbing rope